CatalogueOfLife/portal/_posts/2020-12-18-infrastructure-live.md

 The API can also redirect you to the JSON API if you request JSON via an "Accept: application/json" header.

 #### COL API
-The latest version of the COL Checklist can be accessed through the [ChecklistBank API](https://api.checklistbank.org).
+The latest version of the Catalogue of Life can be accessed through the [ChecklistBank API](https://api.checklistbank.org).
 The API is still under active development and not finalized, so small changes are still expected to take place.
 The legacy API and website URLs will be retained for some time to ensure a smooth transition from the legacy to the new COL infrastructure.